How to Experience Farms & Agriculture in Stockton, California

 Best Places to Celebrate Dad in Stockton, California

 8 Exciting Things to Do in June in Stockton, California

 A Wine Lover’s Guide to Stockton, California

-Whether you’re looking to show the kids what farm life is all about, discover the remarkable rich history of local farming, or pick the freshest fruits and vegetables around, Stockton is a destination for agriculture of all kinds.
-In addition, San Joaquin County has an abundance of U-pick farms in the Stockton region.
+Whether you’re looking to show the kids what farm life is all about in or outside of town, discover the remarkable rich history of local farming, or pick the freshest fruits and vegetables around, Stockton is a destination for agriculture of all kinds.

 Important tip: Be sure to call ahead for hours and directions.

-To call it a fruit stand is an understatement!
-This place is worth the drive from anywhere in the Central Valley.
-A hidden gem, The Fruit Bowl offers an incredible selection of beautiful and delicious produce that has been grown by the Lucchetti family since 1947.
-The farm market can be found along Waterloo Road, just a few miles east of Stockton.
-The shop includes a variety of sundries from locally grown produce and olive oil, to imported Italian products.
-Attached is a cafe and bakery which serves tasty and delicious salads, sandwiches, gelato, and, of course, freshly baked fruit pies!
+To call this a fruit stand is an understatement!
+The Fruit Bowl is worth the drive from just about anywhere in the Central Valley.
+A hidden gem, the farm market offers an unexpected selection of impressive and delicious produce that has been grown by the Lucchetti family since 1947.

-Visitor tip: Closed during cold months (roughly Christmas through March).
-Check out their website or call to see when they re-open.
+Visitor tip: Farm market open daily mid-April through December starting at 7am.
+Closed during the Winter months (roughly Christmas through March).
+Check their website or call to see when they re-open.

-Visitor tip: Visiting early is highly recommended.
-Items sell out quick!
+Visitor tip: Visiting early is highly recommended, as items sell out quick!